CyanoJayWorks/DustyShelf/README.md

 DustyShelf
 ==========

-A light-weight PHP blogging engine done as a hobby.
+A light-weight PHP blogging engine developed as a hobby.